digital-chemistry-laboratory/morfeus/docs/local_force.rst

     fchk="freq.fchk"
   $end

-***
+###
 xtb
-***
+###

-The xtb program can provide the Hessian and the normal modes and normal mode force constants.
+The xtb program can provide the Hessian as well as the normal modes and normal mode force constants.
 The files *hessian* and *xtb_normalmodes* are generated by the xtb program as a results of a frequency calculation.
-The recommended approach for both the local modes method and the compliance method matrix is to read the *hessian* file.
+The recommended approach for both the local modes method and the compliance method matrix is to use the *hessian* file.

 .. table:: Quantities from xtb files.
   :widths: auto